lupyuen/lupyuen.github.io/src/rust7.md

 - [__Rust I/O Safety__](https://github.com/rust-lang/rfcs/blob/master/text/3128-io-safety.md) _(used in Rustix and New Nix)_

-TODO: Pic of NuttX vs Rustix
+TODO: Pic of Nix vs Rustix

 _Which shall we use: Nix or Rustix?_